DilvanLab/dicom-roi-editor/README.md

 3. On a browser, go to [`http://localhost:8080/components/dicom-roi-editor/demo/`](http://localhost:8080/components/dicom-roi-editor/demo/).
 4. Press the `Load Images` button.

-The demo can has buttons to:
+The demo has buttons to:

 * zoom,
 * scroll (click on the planes to change slice location),